Ms. Renee Harris

 - If you have a CQPA between 2.8–2.99, then you may apply for an appeal.

-- An online application with a brief essay must be submitted before 5:00 P.M.
-December 2, 2015 (Wednesday after Thanksgiving break).
+- An online application with a brief essay must be submitted before 5:00 P.M. the Wednesday after Thanksgiving break.

-- Course Planning Form is also required and must be submitted before 5:00 P.M.
-December 2, 2015.
+- Course Planning Form is also required and must be submitted before 5:00 P.M. the Wednesday after Thanksgiving break.

 - Students must be able to find courses which fit into their Loyola degree program and allow full-time participation, but students should have course alternates (2-3 extra courses) in case of registration problems, like time conflicts or a course is canceled.